Childhood acute lymphoblastic leukaemia (ALL)

 We have information for older adults with ALL.

-What is childhood ALL?
+What is childhood acute lymphoblastic leukaemia (ALL)?

 Childhood ALL is the most common type of childhood cancer.
 It’s a very treatable blood cancer in children and young adults.